Looking for pro curb appeal hacks so you can take your landscape to the next level and increase your property value? Of course you are!

 Widen the Walkway

 Another massive improvement you can make to your front walkway is to widen it.
 I really wish I had done this when I had my walkway redone.
 A wider walkway will allow you to walk safely into your home with children in tow.
 It will also give you more space to push a stroller or carry larger packages.
-A walkway that’s 5 feet wide is a great width to accommodate two people walking side by side.

 Once your widened walkway is in place, consider adding some plants or even some spring bulbs along the path edge to soften the hardscape and add color and texture.
 This will help the walkway to feel more connected to the landscape.